hyurl/sfn/README.md

 ### Install Framework

-After you have initiate your project, you can now install **SFN** by using this command.
+After you have initiated your project, you can now install **SFN** by using this command:

 ```sh
 npm i sfn
 ```

-After all files downloaded, the **SFN** framework will perform initiating procedure, creating needed files and directories for you.
+After all files downloaded, the **SFN** framework will perform initiating procedure, creating needed files and directories for you automatically.

 ### Start Demo Server

-**SFN** provides a demo, so you can now start server and see what will happen. firstly, compile the source code with the command: `tsc`, then type the
+**SFN** provides a demo, so you can now start server and see what will happen. firstly, compile the source code with the command: `tsc` (only with TypeScript), then type the command:
-command:

 ```sh
 node dist/index